 Clinical details: Age 57yrs.
-Approx. 6 years postmenopause - intermittent bleeding for one month.

-Transabdominal and transvaginal scans performed with patient's verbal consent.
+Approx. 6 years post menopause - intermittent bleeding for one month.
+Transabdominal and transvaginal scans of the pelvis performed with verbal consent.

-The uterus is normal in size but there is a 6 mm \times 4 mm polyp within the endometrium.
+The uterus is normal in size but there is a 6 mm x 4 mm polyp within the endometrium.
 The endometrial thickness is 3 mm and is distended by 4 mm of fluid.